Price controls: United States

 The individual states have sometimes chosen to implement their own control policies.
 In the 1860s, several midwestern states of the United States, namely Minnesota, Iowa, Wisconsin, and Illinois, enacted a series of laws called the Granger Laws, primarily to regulate rising fare prices of railroad and grain elevator companies.

-California controls the prices of electricity within the state, which conservative economist Thomas Sowell blames for the occasional electricity shortages the state experiences.
-Sowell said in 2001, "Since the utility companies have been paying more for electricity than they were allowed to charge their customers, they were operating in the red and the financial markets are downgrading their bonds."
-California's price-setting board agreed to raise rates but not as much as the companies were paying on the wholesale market for their electricity.
-Economist Lawrence Makovich contended, "We've already seen in California that price caps on retail rates increased demand and made the shortage worse and price caps also forced the largest utility, Pacific Gas and Electric Company, into bankruptcy in four months."
-While some charged that electricity providers had in past years charged above-market rates, in 2002 the San Francisco Chronicle reported that before the blackouts, many energy providers left the state because they could make a greater profit in other Western states.
-The Federal Energy Regulatory Commission stepped in and set price caps for each megawatt of power bought after lifting the caps to avoid rolling blackouts six months previously.

 The state of Hawaii briefly introduced a cap on the wholesale price of gasoline (the Gas Cap Law) in an effort to fight "price gouging" in that state in 2005.
 Because it was widely seen as too soft and ineffective, it was repealed shortly thereafter.

 Venezuela

-According to Girish Gupta from The Guardian, price controls have created a scarcity of basic goods and made black markets flourish under President Maduro.
+According to Girish Gupta from The Guardian, price controls have created a scarcity of basic goods and made black markets flourish under President Nicolás Maduro.

 India

-In India, the government first enacted price control in 2013 for the Drug Price Control order.
-This order gave local regulatory body, and the Pharmaceutical Pricing Authority the power to set ceiling prices on the National List of Essential medicines.
+In India, the government first enacted price controls in 2013 for the Drug Price Control Order (DPCO).
+This order gave the local regulatory body and the Pharmaceutical Pricing Authority the power to set ceiling prices on the National List of Essential medicines.

 Sri Lanka

+In Sri Lanka, the Consumer Affairs Authority has the power to set the Maximum Retail Price (MRP) for goods specified by the government as essential commodities.
 In 2021 the Sri Lankan government enacted price controls on several essential items resulting in shortages.